Last Updated on December 31, 2022 by Norvan Martin

 They are cheap but can make your life easy.
 It is a little external box that takes the digital signal from your TV and outputs 5.1 channel sound to RCA analog jacks for the 5.1 surround system.

-A good example is the Dioche DAC Audio Digital to Analog Converter which you can easily find on amaon.
+A good example is the Dioche DAC Audio Digital to Analog Converter which you can easily find on amazon.

 You can choose to connect your 5.1 speakers to the TV via Wi-Fi, Bluetooth, HDMI, optical cable, and other digital options when you need them.
+You can even use an HDMI distribution amplifier o connect additional devices.
 This depends on the type of output that the television has.

 Other Options To Connect Your 5.1 Surround Speakers